Nonparametric adaptive estimation of order 1 Sobol indices in stochastic models, with an application to Epidemiology: Sobol indices for epidemiological problems

 \subsection{Application to the spread of HVC among drug users}

-Chronic hepatitis C is a major cause of liver failure in the world, responsible of approximately 500,000 deaths annually \cite{WHO}.
-Hepatitis C is a bloodborne disease, and the transmission remains high in people who inject drugs (PWID) due to injecting equipment sharing \cite{thorpe2002}.
+Chronic Hepatitis C virus (HCV) is a major cause of liver failure in the world, responsible of approximately 500,000 deaths annually \cite{WHO}.
+HCV is a bloodborne disease, and the transmission remains high in people who inject drugs (PWID) due to injecting equipment sharing \cite{thorpe2002}.
 Until recently, the main approaches to decrease HCV transmission among PWID in high income countries relied on injection prevention and on risk reduction measures (access to sterile equipment, opioid substitution therapies, etc.).
-The arrival of highly effective antiviral treatments offers the opportunity to use the treatment as a mean to prevent HCV transmission, by treating infected PWID before they have transmitted the infection \cite{grebely2013}. \\
+The arrival of highly effective antiviral treatments offers the opportunity to use the treatment as a mean to prevent HCV transmission, by treating infected PWID before they transmit the infection \cite{grebely2013}.\looseness=1

-In this context, a stochastic, individual-based dynamic model was used to assessed the impact of the treatment on HCV transmission in PWID in Paris area \cite{cousien1}.
+In this context, a stochastic, individual-based dynamic model was used to assess the impact of the treatment on HCV transmission in PWID in Paris area \cite{cousien1}.
 This model included HCV transmission on a random graph modelling PWID social network, the cascade of care of chronic hepatitis C and the progression of the liver disease.
-A brief description of the model for HCV infection and cascade of care is available in \ref{fig:HCVmodel}, for a detailed description and the values and uncertainty intervals of the parameters, the reader can refer to \cite{cousien1}.
+A brief description of the model for HCV infection and cascade of care is available in Fig. \ref{fig:HCVmodel}, for a detailed description and the values and uncertainty intervals of the parameters, the reader can refer to \cite{cousien1}.
 These parameters are the input of our model and we assume for them uniform distributions on their uncertainty intervals.
 Here, $Y$ is the prevalence after 10 years of simulation.

-We used $n=10,000$ simulations of the model.
+The parameter values used in this analysis were mainly provided by epidemiological studies and were subject to uncertainty.
+This kind of model requires high computing time, and thus the sensitivity analysis using Monte-Carlo estimators of Sobol indices is difficult, due to the number of simulations needed.
+Therefore, we focused on the seven main ones: infection rate per partner, transition rate F0/F1 $>$ F2/F3, rate of linkage to care and LFTU, average time to diagnosis, average time to cessation, relative risk of infection (1st year), mortality among active PWID.
+Other parameters contributions to the variance was considered as negligible and we considered these parameters as noise in our estimates.\\

+We estimate Sobol indices using the wavelet non-parametric estimator.
+We used $n=10{,}000$ simulations of the model.
+We obtained unrealistic results using leave-one-out cross validation procedure to select the value of $K$ in the estimators proposed in \ref{def:estimateur2}.
+However, keeping values $\widehat{\beta }^{\ell }_{jk}$ with $j<3$ produce realistic estimates.
+Thus, we kept all these coefficients to produce the estimates.